 Estate plans that are tailored to your personal and financial needs.
 We understand the legal and tax issues, but also the emotional and complex family dynamics that are often associated with this process.
 Illness, incapacity and death can be difficult to discuss.
 We guide you with clarity and compassion – with empathy – throughout your estate planning journey.

 As your wealth increases and as your family grows, the complexities of your estate plan also increase.
-Estate planning involves anticipating and planning for the transfer of assets (e.g. property and money) when a person dies, as well as a variety of other personal matters.
-Things to think about on your estate planning journey include:
+Estate planning involves anticipating and planning for the transfer of assets (e.g. property and money) when a person dies, as well as a variety of other important considerations such as:

 Wills, trusts and powers of attorney are among the most important documents a person makes in their lifetime.
-They are the backbone of an estate plan.
+They have massive effects on a family and on finances.

-An estate is the property that a person owns or has a legal interest in.
+An Estate is the property and assets that a person owns or has a legal interest in.
 The term is often used to describe the assets and liabilities left by a person after death.